 Kubernetes was developed and used by Google for 15 years before they open-sourced it.
 It is designed to manage containerised applications and services (which we’ll go into in the next section), as well as for process automation and declarative programming.
 In simplest terms, Kubernetes takes high-level information on the desired state of a system and then acts to bring about said state.

 For example, if a container fails to respond to a health check, it will be terminated and replaced.
 If an application is developed or modified, Kubernetes can construct a new container and allocate the necessary resources to it.

 Kubernetes can also perform load balancing by ensuring that both CPU and RAM allocation is within a certain set of parameters.
 It can also manage the secure management of OAuth tokens, SSH keys and passwords.

-An example of a containerized network function (CNF) that could play a big role in a 5G telecommunications network is Facebook’s Magma.
-Magma provides a containerized mobile packet core along with network automation and management tools, which serves to speed up and simplify telecom connectivity and operations at the edge.
+An example of a containerised network function (CNF) that could play a big role in a 5G telecommunications network is Facebook’s Magma.
+Magma provides a containerised mobile packet core along with network automation and management tools, which serves to speed up and simplify telecom connectivity and operations at the edge.

 Earlier this year, Facebook announced that they would be open sourcing Magma, which is huge news for telecom vendors and consultants, who can now look forward to developing and auditing a new wave of edge-focused telecom management solutions.

 Containerisation decouples applications from a specific operating system, which is how Magma enables simple cloud connectivity for diverse mobile network operators.
 Magma helps vendors from remote areas federate their systems with pre-existing LTE networks rather than having to integrate with complex centralised evolved packet core (EVP) deployments.
 Magma is also ideal for private LTE network operators and wireless enterprise deployments.
 Additionally, it can automate tasks such as element configuration, device provisioning and software updates.